dreamboat26/lost-and-found/README.md

 ## Overview

-This project focuses on the development and analysis of ballistic missiles equipped with pin-based guidance systems.
+This project focuses on the development and analysis of ballistic missiles equipped with PINN-based guidance systems.
 The goal is to enhance accuracy and reliability in missile trajectories.

 ## Features